 Treatment of Post-Nasal Drip

-Nasal Saline Irrigation: Regular use of saline nasal sprays or a neti pot can flush out excess mucus.
+Nasal Saline Irrigation: Regular use of saline sprays or nasal rinses helps flush out excess mucus and supports natural drainage.

 Management and Prevention